excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

      * Go to the "Tools" tab, select "NuGet Package Manager" then "Package Manager Console".
 From the console that shows up, click the "Restore" button in the upper right corner.
 3. Create the database
    - NOTE: This assumes there is a local SqlServer configured on Localhost and Windows Authentication is enabled
-   - Build the Launchpad.Database project
+   - Build the Voyage.Database project
    - Double click the localhost.publish.xml
    - Once the dialog appears, click the Publish button
    - A Data Tools Operation panel will appear and contain the results of the publish operation